egateri/learn-nodejs/README.md

  1. To use the web application:
     - Access the **[Live link](https://nodejs-twh0.onrender.com/)** on your favourite browser
     - Scroll down to navigate the entire website
-    - Navigate to the **Login**  -Input your Name, your Email address, the Message and then click the *Submit* button.
+    - Use the Navigation bar to get to **Login** , **Register** , **Users** and  **Contact** links/routes -Input your details and then click the *Submit* button.
-    - To test input validation - Repeat submitting the message by inserting wrong data types or leaving blank entries for negative test cases.
+    - To test input validations - Repeat submitting the message by inserting wrong data types or leaving blank entries for negative test cases.
     - Repeat above tests with Mobile and desktop devices (from the smallest to the largest) to observe the web media effects and the website responsiveness.

  2. To develop a similar web application or make improvements:
     - Ensure you have installed [google chrome](https://www.google.com/chrome/) browser